 - White – powder

-Now that you’re equipped with the fire extinguisher classifications and colour codes, let’s move on to getting to know the steps in using it.
+Now that you’re equipped with the Health Care Fire Classes and colour codes, let’s move on to getting to know the steps in using it.
 In the event of a fire and perhaps panic, the last thing we want is to struggle remembering an instruction from a 400-page manual.
 That’s why the steps to suppressing fire are narrowed down to the shortest and simplest instructions by spelling out P-A-S-S!

 P – Pull the pin located at the top of the extinguisher.
 Hold only the handle at the bottom for easier removal.